LavaGang/MelonLoader.Installer/README.md

 Nightly builds are bleeding-edge builds, generated right after any changes are made to the project.
 They can be enabled with the switch under the version selection menu.

 ## Contribution
 Contributions to this project are welcome!
 If you wish to contribute, please adhere to the following guidelines:

-### Requirements:
-Ensure you have the .NET 9.0 SDK installed on your machine.
-This is required to build the project.

 ### Building the Project:
+Ensure you have the .NET 8.0 SDK installed on your machine.
 You can build the project locally using the following command:
 ```bash
 dotnet publish